jaspeper/jaspeper/README.md

 - 👋 Hi, I’m @jaspeper
 - 👀 I’m interested in coding, chess, video editing, creating youtube videos, drawing, reading, debating, and much more!
 - 🌱 I’m currently learning coding, being a youtuber, video editing, debating and chess.
-- 💞️ I’m looking to collaborate on being a video editer or youtube.
+- 💞️ I’m looking to collaborate on being a video editer or youtube or coding.
 - 📫 How to reach me the following: jasperhung888@gmail.com

 <!---